wireapp/brand/text/sample-usage/index.md

 * webpage _(One word.
 A self-contained document on a website.
 A single website can contain many webpages.
 Don’t use website and webpage interchangeably.)_
 * website _(One word.
 Refers to a collection of webpages.)_
 * megapixel
-* Wi-Fi _(hyphenated per iOS, OS X & Android)_
+* Wi-Fi _(hyphenated per iOS, macOS & Android)_
 * log in / out _(verb: as in “log in to your account” – not “sign in”)_

 **NOTE:** In June 2016, the Associated Press and many mainstream newspapers announced they would no longer capitalize “Internet”.
-Since Apple still uses the capitalized form in iOS and OS X, Wire does the same in [UI copy][1] to ensure our app remains consistent with the spelling used in the operating systems.
+Since Apple still uses the capitalized form in iOS and macOS, Wire does the same in [UI copy][1] to ensure our app remains consistent with the spelling used in the operating systems.

 ### Security references
 In some cases, [UI copy][1] is best left abstract.
 This can help to protect users from people with malicious intent (for instance, bots searching for account details).